SONATYPE SOLUTIONS

 How can AI and machine learning enhance software supply chain security?

-AI and machine learning enhance software supply chain security by analyzing vast open source data to detect vulnerabilities, malicious code, and risky components in real time.
+AI and machine learning can help secure software supply chains by analyzing vast open source data to detect vulnerabilities, malicious code, and risky components in real time.
 Sonatype uses AI to automate threat detection and enforce secure coding practices, reducing human error and accelerating secure software delivery.

 Why is software supply chain security needed?

 Software supply chains are increasingly vulnerable due to the growing prevalence of open source malware, unchecked dependency risks, and persistent vulnerabilities.
-According to Sonatype's State of the Software Supply Chain Report, Malicious open source packages are rising fast, with a 156% YOY spike and over 828K threats. traditional security tools can't detect many novel attacks.
+According to Sonatype's State of the Software Supply Chain Report, malicious open source packages are rising fast, with a 156% YOY spike and over 828K threats.
+Traditional security tools can't detect many novel attacks.
 Developers face risks from protestware, ransomware, and software supply chain breaches like the Snowflake incident.
+Having a comprehensive solution for software supply chain management and security can help organizations mitigate their risk and manage open source more effectively.

 Build Secure.
 Ship Confidently.